Anne-Lie-Back/resume/README.md

-# Résumé
+# My résumé

-This is my résumé.
+This is my résumé, the second school project for the "Javascript 1" course.
 I tried to keep in mind what represents me in color choices, pictures and esthetics.
 I like contrasts, bright colors and nature.
 I am quite young in mind and tried to keep my resume youthful without being to childish.
 I don't know if I was successful but I am quite pleased with some parts and will probably work a bit on others before actually using this résumé for job hunting.
 It has a little bit of an 90's feel, but hey, I'm a 90's kid so I guess it can count as charmingly old school.

 It's in Swedish right now but I hope to do an English version in the near future.
 I would also like to format the written text a bit more up to my desired standard for a resume.
 I'm definitely going to format the text before sending it out to potential employers.